Jobs With Animals: 8 STEM Majors to ConsiderPosted October 27, 2022, 3:00 pm by

-Are you interested in pursuing a STEM program to work with animals?
-The animal-related careers in science, technology, engineering or math are as vast as the animal kingdom itself.
+Are you interested in pursuing a STEM program to find jobs with animals?
+The animal-related careers in science, technology, engineering or math are as vast as the animal kingdom itself, and with speciality programs all across the country you can make your dream of working with animals a reality!

-Jobs requiring STEM skills vary depending on the type of animals and the working environment so it’s important to think about where you want to be and what you want to do.
+Jobs requiring STEM skills vary depending on the type of animals and the working environment you're looking for so it’s important to think about where you want to be and what you want to do.
 Before you pursue a college STEM program, you should be able to answer these questions:

-It may surprise you to know that there are many different career paths available other than veterinary medicine.
-Here are just a few you might consider:
+It may surprise you to know that there are many different career paths available other than veterinary medicine if you're looking for jobs with animals.
+Whether you major in a animal science or zoology, there dozens of options for all the animal lover out there.

-Students focus primarily on the management of livestock species such as cattle, horses, pigs, goats and sheep.
-Your courses might include meat science, reproduction, genetics, nutrition, biology, chemistry and mathematical statistics.
+Students going to college for animal science focus primarily on the management of livestock species such as cattle, horses, pigs, goats and sheep.
+Courses might include meat science, reproduction, genetics, nutrition, biology, chemistry and mathematical statistics.
 Students with these degrees often pursue graduate degrees in veterinary medicine, reproduction and nutrition.
-Animal science programs are offered at many colleges and universities.
+Animal science programs are offered at many colleges and universities, and animal science careers are plentiful.

+This is certainly a more specific major, but if you're interested in agriculture, farming or other related fields, a college degree in dairy science is a great way to go.
 Students study dairy cattle management topics including milk production, nutrition, herd health, reproduction, genetics and even marketing.
 Graduates are qualified to work in the dairy industry as farmers, dairy managers, and other dairy positions.
-Many state schools with agricultural programs offer dairy science degrees.
+Many state schools with agricultural programs offer dairy science degrees, and its a great way to find job that work with animals.

+This is another specific college major that is perfect for students looking for careers that work with horses and other such animals.
 This college major can include equine exercise, physiology, reproduction, anatomy, behavior, nutrition and training methods.
 Some programs include hands-on riding and competition experiences in various disciplines.
-Equine science programs are offered by many colleges and universities; an equine science minor is also a popular option for those studying animal science or biology.
+Equine science programs are offered by many colleges and universities, and an equine science minor is also a popular option for those studying animal science or biology.

-Veterinary technology majors study a variety of topics related to animal health, disease transmission, anatomy, physiology, and proper use of medical equipment.
+Related to but different from veterinary science, veterinary technology majors study a variety of topics related to animal health, disease transmission, anatomy, physiology, and proper use of medical equipment.
 Veterinary technology graduates are eligible to sit for the national licensing exam which grants them certification as veterinary technicians.
 These graduates may work as veterinary technicians, veterinary pharmaceutical sales representatives, and a variety of related positions.
-There are 21 AVMA approved veterinary technology programs that grant a four-year degree and 191 AVMA approved programs that grant a two-year degree.

 Zoologists are qualified to work in zoos, in research positions, and in wildlife conservations organizations.
 Coursework includes general zoology and other science-related studies.
 There are a number of educational institutions that offer this degree and also many that offer a graduate level degree in zoology.